MyTooliT/ICOc/Documentation/Tutorials.md

 The text below gives you a more detailed step-by-step guide on how to run the tests of the STH.

 1. > **Note:** You can **skip this step, if you do not want to run the flash test**.
-To skip the flash test, please set `STH` → `STATUS` in the [configuration file][config] to `Epoxied`.
+To skip the flash test, please set `STH` → `STATUS` in the [configuration file](#introduction:section:changing-configuration-values) to `Epoxied`.

    Please either

    - create a directory called `STH`, or
    - clone the [STH repository](https://github.com/mytoolit/STH) to a location

    beside this repository inside your file system.
 Then create a directory called `builds` and put the [current version of the STH firmware](https://github.com/MyTooliT/STH/releases/download/2.1.10/manufacturingImageSthv2.1.10.hex) into this directory.
-Afterwards the directory and file structure should look like this.
+Afterwards the directory and file structure should look like this:

    ```
    .